How can reciprocity help you market industrial products to engineers?

 Professional engineers in most states need PDH credits to renew their PE license.
 Thus, earning PDH is very important to an engineer.
 The engineer will feel some gratitude to anyone who helps him earn the PDH credits that he needs to maintain his professional license.

 Going back to the bicycle tire story… When the team saw how much money people were donating, they thought that perhaps they were taking advantage of the students.
-But, then they realized that this really was a valuable service they were providing on campus.
+But then they realized that this really was a valuable service they were providing on campus.
 The students were not being taken advantage of.
 They donated money because of a genuine appreciation for the free service provided.

 If you’d like to chat with an expert to learn more about how to use PDH events to connect with engineers, book a free consultation.